asifsource/stsapp/README.md

 ## Overview

-The **SimpleTimeService** is a simple microservice that returns the current timestamp and the IP address of the visitor in a JSON format.
+The **SimpleTimeService (stsapp)** is a simple microservice that returns the current timestamp and the IP address of the visitor in a JSON format.
 It is a web server application that can be built and run using Docker.
 This service is designed to run as a non-root user inside the Docker container.

 ## Project Structure